TradingWizardTrading Wizard AI

 TradingView-to-bot automation should not mean sending every alert straight into live execution.

-The safer workflow is: TradingView alert -> TradingWizard webhook -> AI setup card -> paper bot test -> live execution only after the rules are clear.
-TradingWizard is technical analysis with AI.
-It reads the chart and gives entry, stop, target and confidence, then bots can scan 100+ assets 24/7 so the trader does not stare at candles all day.
+Quick Answer: The safest, most robust workflow is: TradingView alert -> TradingWizard webhook -> AI setup card -> paper bot test -> live execution only after the rules are clear.
+TradingWizard is technical analysis with AI; it reads the chart and instantly gives entry, stop, target, and confidence.
+Bots can then scan 100+ assets 24/7 so you don't stare at candles all day.

 That is the short answer.